-To learn more about the work being done nationally to protect 21st CCLC, connect with our partners at the Afterschool Alliance by visiting clicking here.
-To find out who in your state is currently operating 21st CCLC, or how your agency can get involved, connect with your Statewide Afterschool Network by clicking here.
+Learn more about the work being done nationally to protect 21st CCLC.
+To find out who in your state is currently operating 21st CCLC, or how your agency can get involved, connect with your Statewide Afterschool Network.

 The NRPA Public Policy Team encourages you to share your agency’s story about your use of 21st CCLC funding with the team to be used in its upcoming advocacy around this issue.
 Send your story to our Government Affairs Manager, Kate Sims.